 a horizontal line is drawn from a point allocated 3 cm below the junction between the manubrium and sternal body, on the posterior cortex of the sternum, and the ascending aorta point.
 In cases of increased retrosternal space, this distance is equal or greater than 2.5 cm.

-air trapping: when comparing two radiographs acquired in maximal inspiration and maximal expiration another in the vertical movement of the diaphragm is less than 3 cm.
+air trapping: when comparing two radiographs acquired in maximal inspiration and maximal expiration, the vertical movement of the diaphragm is less than 3 cm.

 more than 6 above or 10 posterior ribs in the mid-clavicular line at the lung and diaphragm level horizontalization of ribs.